Hykiinyte/orion/README.md

-ai but i make it locally or something
+ai but i make it locally or something so i have my personal jarvis yk